 “It is those of us who have been broken that become experts at mending.” –Dr. Steve Maraboli

-With parallels to quote #3, Dr. Steve Maraboli suggests that “broken” is not synonymous to “unsalvageable,” and experience really makes for the best teachers.
+With parallels to quote #3, Dr. Steve Maraboli suggests that “broken” is not synonymous with “unsalvageable,” and experience really makes for the best teachers.

 “I love the person I’ve become, because I fought to become her.” –Kaci Diane